 Responsive design is the process of dynamically changing the appearance of a website to match the user’s device.
 It has become increasingly important over the years as the number of different internet-ready devices has sky-rocketed.

-Microsoft Edge, Mozilla Firefox, Google Chrome, and Oprea are some examples of popular web browsers available today.
+- Cross-Browser Development: Microsoft Edge, Mozilla Firefox, Google Chrome, and Opera are some examples of popular web browsers available today.
 While each browser converts HTML code into a visual website, there are sometimes inconsistencies in how they interpret the code.
 Front-end developers should learn the subtle differences that exist between browsers in order to maximize the user experience.

 Unit testing is where individual blocks of source code are tested for functionality.